-The list of art printers below is in order of the least expensive to most expensive.
-Offering the best value in each print size range.
+The list of the printers for art below is in order of the least expensive to most expensive.
+Also in order of smallest print size to largest.

-The Canon Pixma range of printers offers the best quality for the cheaper price.
-The Pixma IX6820 is a low-cost printer to help you start.
-This prints up to up to 13″ x 19″.
+The Canon Pixma range of printers for art offers the best quality for an inexpensive price.
+The Pixma IX6820 is one of the best low-cost printers to get you started.
+Capable of printing up to 13″ x 19″.

 This Epson SureColor P600 prints on rolls 19″ wide using 8 ink cartridges.
 A great option if you would like to start offering fine art prints larger than the common 13″ x 19″ size.